 The Georgian bread staple.
 Baked in a ceramic circular hearth oven with the dough stuck to the side (like Indian naan), puri comes out moist and sourdoughy, perfectly tainted with black bits from the oven.
 Its edges are browned and taste faintly of matzo.
 The best we found was in Borjomi, next to the bus station.

 Roasted eggplant strips, served flat and topped with walnut paste.
-Sweet and savory, it's one of Audrey’s favorites.
+Sweet and savory, this dish is one of Audrey’s favorites.

 A paste made from spinach, walnuts, and garlic.
 Excellent with tonis puri or khachapuri.
 Another favorite.

 Khachapuri-like bread stuffed with bean paste.
 Just slightly healthier than the original cheese khachapuri.

 A cross between bean soup and refried beans.
 Its consistency and taste varies widely, bears a resemblance to Mexican bean dishes and is almost always satisfying.
 Eat with mchadi (Georgian corn bread) for full effect.
 We were always on the search for lobio, finding it in some unusual locations.